grknylmz/sapcapref/README.md

 # sapcapref
 CAP reference applications merged under 1 repo for easy referencing

-You can find collection of projects built with SAP Cloud Application Programming model and Fiori Elements.
+You can find collection of projects built with SAP Cloud Application Programming Model and Fiori Elements.

 This repo makes things easier especially if you need to find a reference fast